IstvanGercsak/TheMonkees/README.md

 ## Deployment

+I use local IDE for create the project called PyCharm.
+There is a built in deployment tools, so after I created a GitHub repository.

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including: